hyosung11/Launch-School/Courses/journal.md

 11:35 Breaking down Elaine's explanation of using constructors and prototypes in pseudo-classical inheritance example of Easy > 2.
 Rectangles and Squares.

 12:14 Slowly working through the exercises, but Michigan is playing right now in March Madness.
 Bye for now.
 Be back for short study session with Manny.

+13:47 A lot to learn in OOP after study session with Manny.